Ezurio/dcas/README.md

-DCAS - Laird's Device Client Api Server
+DCAS - Device Client Api Server
 =======================================

 Licenses
 --------

-DCAS is Copyright 2016 Laird and licensed under the ISC libssh is licensed under the LGPL v2
+DCAS is Copyright 2016 Ezurio and licensed under the ISC libssh is licensed under the LGPL v2
 OpenSSL is licensed under the OpenSSL license